-REQUIRED DOCUMENTATION: Homeowners may scan and upload, email or mail their application, in addition to the following supporting documentation, where applicable:
+REQUIRED DOCUMENTATION: Homeowners may take a photo, scan and upload, email or mail their application, in addition to the following supporting documentation, where applicable:

-• Proof of Purchase:
+Proof of Purchase:

-- Receipt Requirements: Must show product name, quantity, place, cost and date of purchase.
-Return receipts are not valid as proof of purchase. - Invoice Requirements: Must include customer name, account service location (where work was performed), date of installation, cost and the following: - Windows/Doors-Product description and quantity - Insulation-Detailed scope of work indicating type of material installed or square footage for area installed.
+- " Material Receipt Requirements: Must show product name, quantity, place, cost and date of purchase.
+Return receipts are not valid as proof of purchase. - " Invoice Requirements: Must include customer name, account service location (where work was performed), date of installation, cost and the following: - Windows/Doors-Product description and quantity - Insulation-Detailed scope of work indicating type of material installed, square footage for area installed and R-value installed.
 See the Square Ft.
+Calculation and R-value Calculation example on page 1 of the application.

-Calculation example, above right. - Additional Windows/Doors Requirements: Must have a National Fenestration Rating Council (NFRC) label with a U-factor of 0.27 or less for windows and 0.30 or less for doors or be rated as ENERGY STAR® for Northern Climate Zone OR must include the manufacturer product literature or specification sheet indicating that the product has a U-factor of 0.27 or less for windows and 0.30 or less for doors, or be rated as ENERGY STAR for Northern Climate Zone.
-Refer to the tables, above right.
+•Additional Windows/Doors Requirements: Must have a National Fenestration Rating Council (NFRC) label with a U-factor of 0.27 or less for windows and 0.30 or less for doors or be rated as ENERGY STAR for Northern Climate Zone OR must include the manufacturer product literature or specification sheet indicating that the product has a U-factor of 0.27 or less for windows and 0.30 or less for doors.
+Refer to the rebate table on page 2 of the application.

-See Sections III and IV of the application for specific product and installation requirements.
+See Sections III and IV and page 1 of the application for specific product and installation requirements.